ema888/BST260_Project/Project_Report_Website.md

 For the logistic regression, I used linear terms, as adding quadratic terms did not seem to contribute much to improving the fit of the data.
 The model used consisted of the 4 remaining covariates: BI-RADS, Age, Shape, and Margin.
-The model of the odds of having a malignant mass is:

-$$
-log(\widehat{odds}) = \beta_{0} + \beta_{1} * X_{BIRADS} + \beta{2} * X_{Age} + \beta{3} * X_{Shape} + \beta{4} * X_{Margin}
-$$ I used the *caret* package to cross validate and train my logistic model.
+I used the *caret* package to cross validate and train my logistic model.
 A 10-fold cross validation was used to obtain the coefficients that best fitted my data, as seen in the table below.
 The summary shows that all of the covariates are statistically significant with p-values less than 0.05.
 Additionally, while holding all other covariates constant, on average, those with a 1-unit higher BI-RADS score have 8.8976 times the odds of having a malignant mass than those who have a 1-unit lower BI-RADS score.
 This makes sense since the BI-RADS score is a physician-assigned evaluation that should be most indicative of the other variables on whether the mass seems suspicious or not.

     ## Warning: `repeats` has no meaning for this resampling method.